NYHolzer/recipescrapper/recipefinder/README.md

 # Recipefinder

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/recipefinder`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Recipefinder.
+This gem finds various recipes for the user to make and create.
+We are currently grabbing recipes from www.kosher.com.
+However, feel free to change to your favorite recipe websites and find the scraping elements accordingly.
+The user will be requested what course he would like to make and then will be give a serious of recipes to take a closer look at.
+After choosing a recipe, the user will get a list of ingredients required and

 ## Installation